dannycahyo/memo-callback-mastery/slides/material.md

 🎤 "It's all about maintaining identity," I proclaim.
 With callbacks and memoization, my components stand strong.

-🎥 **Show an image of realization, with the light of understanding illuminating the path ahead.**

 ---

 # The Temptation of Excess